Violent crime in US cities surges in summer amid pandemic, protests: 'perfect storm of distress'

 The police department had recently disbanded its Gun Violence Reduction Team, the 34-person unit tasked with working these types of crimes, according to the outlet.
 The city also reallocated the $5.7 million in funds for the unit to instead use toward Portland Street Response and the city budget.

-Portland has seen nearly 50 days of protests that have increasingly targeted the federal courthouse.
+Portland has reportedly seen as many as 50 days of protests that have increasingly targeted the federal courthouse.

 The protests in Oregon’s largest city following the police killing of George Floyd in Minneapolis have often devolved into violent clashes between smaller groups and the police.
 The unrest has caused deep divisions in a city that prides itself on its activism and progressive reputation.